Get

 The first step to choosing a cat carrier is to measure your cat’s size and weight.
 This allows you to focus on carriers that are suitable for your cat’s size and to rule out ones that aren’t.
 Your cat’s carrier should be comfortable and strong enough to support their weight.

 A general rule of thumb is to choose a carrier that is about 1.5 to two times larger than your cat’s length.
-The carrier should also be tall enough to allow your cat to lay or sit comfortably.
+The carrier should also be tall enough to allow your cat to stand or sit comfortably, as well as turn around.

 Most cat carriers have a maximum weight limit, so make sure to double-check that your cat’s weight is significantly below it.